Charlotte-Mecklenburg has experienced tremendous growth in the last two decades and the demographics continue to change.

 Our Outcomes

-students received targeted case-management services in 55 CMS schools.
+students received individual case-managed supports in 55 CMS schools.

 additional students received broad, school-wide services.